How are Clerky's company formation services different from other online incorporation services?

 We serve a different audience than other online company formation services.
 Other services are designed for traditional small businesses.
 Clerky is designed for startups.

-Not only do our templates help you issue stock to founders online, but they include default vesting provisions that you can customize.
+Not only do our products help you issue stock to founders online, but they include default vesting provisions that you can customize.
 Vesting helps you avoid unfair outcomes - for example, when a founder leaves the company after only a month but still owns a large chunk of the company.

 Protection from personal liability.

 Incorporation by itself does not do much to protect against personal liability.
-In order to make it more likely that you will be protected from personal liability, our templates help you appoint directors, who will then appoint officers.
+In order to make it more likely that you will be protected from personal liability, our products help you appoint directors, who will then appoint officers.

 Lawyer and investor familiarity.

 The provisions in our forms and the way they are organized are considered standard in the startup legal ecosystem.
-As a result, startup lawyers and investors can easily get up to speed with legal paperwork created with our templates.
+As a result, startup lawyers and investors can easily get up to speed with legal paperwork created with our products.

 Some other online incorporation services offer bits and pieces of the above, but none come close to offering all of it.
 For example, some of them will mail you paper copies (more on that next) of blank stock purchase agreement forms - but these forms won't include anything around vesting or IP.